chrvt/denoising-normalizing-flow/README.md

 ### Related Work

 The DNF is highly related to the [Manifold Flow](https://github.com/johannbrehmer/manifold-flow) introduced by Johann Brehmer and Kyle Cramner.
-Also, our code is a cabon copy of their implementation with the following additions:
+Also, our code is a carbon copy of their implementation with the following additions:

 1. The data can be inflated with Gaussian noise.
-2. We include the DNF as new mode for the ℳ-flow.
+2. We include the DNF as a new mode for the ℳ-flow.
 3. A new dataset, the thin spiral, was added.
 4. A new folder, [experiments/plots](experiments/plots), for generating the images from the paper was added.
 5. A new folder, [experiments/benchmarks](experiments/benchmarks), for benchmarking the DNF was added.